k5cents/models-markets/README.md

 For model data, the `race` variable is created by combining the `state` and `district` variables.
 For market data, the `race` code is extracted from the `MarketSymbol` variable or candidate name.

 For market data, House race party variables are extracted from "DEM" and "GOP" in the `ContractSymbol` character string.
-Senate race party variables are obtained using the incumbent's name in the `MarketSymbol` character string and the \[`/congress-legislators`\]\[25\] data set maintained by the @United States project.
+Senate race party variables are obtained using the incumbent's name in the `MarketSymbol` character string and the [`/congress-legislators`](https://github.com/unitedstates/congress-legislators "legislators") data set maintained by the \[@unitedstates project\][26](https://theunitedstates.io/ "@unitedstates").

 Observations can then be gathered to make the single combined data frame "[tidy](http://vita.had.co.nz/papers/tidy-data.html "Tidy data")" with each observation representing one prediction (on one date, for one party, with one predictive method).
 The resulting data set has 29,602 observations with nine variables.